paylike/plugin-easy-digital-downloads/README.md

 ## Updating settings

-Under the Easy Digital Downloads paylike settings, you can:
+Under the Easy Digital Downloads Paylike settings, you can:
  * Update the payment method text in the payment gateways list
  * Update the title that shows up in the payment popup
  * Add test/live keys